-^{}Group change not allowed unless done formally via Secretary
+^{}Group change not allowed unless made formally via Secretary.
+In case you attend another subgroup, your quiz will not be graded (see Section 7).

 2. Presentation of the course

 Operations Management (OM) is one of the key functional areas in any organization or company that deals with the production of goods and services.
 These activities take place in all companies, either public or private.
 OM is concerned with managing the processes that transform inputs (materials, labor, energy, customers) into outputs (goods and services).
 Everything we wear, eat, use, read or play with, has been produced, and an operations manager organized its production.
 This course is concerned with the tasks, issues and decisions of those operations managers who have made the services and products on which we all depend.